NEP vs ZIM-A Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for 1st Unofficial ODI

 NEP XI

-Kushal Bhurtel, Asif Sheikh (wk), Dev Khanal, Dipendra Singh, Rohit Paudel, Bhim Sharki, Pawan Sarraf, Aarif Sheikh, Sompal Kami, Sandeep Lamichhane (c) and Karan KC.
+Kushal Bhurtel, Asif Sheikh (wk), Bashir Ahmed, Dipendra Singh, Rohit Paudel, Bhim Sharki, Pawan Sarraf, Abhinash Bohara, Sompal Kami, Sandeep Lamichhane (c) and Karan KC.

 ZIM-A XI

-Innocent Kaia, Tinotenda Mutombodzi (c), Tadiwanashe Marumani, Roy Kaia, Tafadzwa Tsiga (wk), Johnathan Campbell, Luke Jongwe, Victor Nyauchi, Brandon Mavuta, Brad Evans and Tony Munyonga.
+Innocent Kaia, Tinotenda Mutombodzi (c), Tadiwanashe Marumani, Roy Kaia, Clive Madande (wk), Kudzai Maunze, Luke Jongwe, Victor Nyauchi, Brandon Mavuta, Brad Evans and Tony Munyonga.

 Match Details